resolvingarchitecture/cassandra-d/README.md

 Partitioning means that Cassandra-D will be able to distribute your data across many peers in an application-transparent matter.
 Cassandra-D will automatically repartition as peers are added and removed from the trust ring.

 Trust ring is a group of peers that have agreed to become a community sharing the load.
+They, together as a whole, get compensated by end users purchasing persistence in BTC/XMR.

 Row store means that like relational databases, Cassandra-D will organize data by rows and columns.
 The Cassandra-D Query Language (CDQL) will be very similar to SQL.